-Based on research evidence that participant incentives can increase rate of completion of research assessments (Morgan, Rapee, & Bayer, 2017), we will be reimbursing parents and young people for completion of the baseline and both follow-up assessments.
+Based on research evidence that participant incentives can increase rate of completion of research assessments (Morgan, Rapee, & Bayer, 2017), we will be reimbursing parents and young people for completion of both follow-up assessments.
 This will be a family payment of £25 and will be in acknowledgement of time commitments required to complete research assessments and does not provide an excessive incentive.
-This will be in the form of a voucher.
+This will be in the form of a voucher provided after completion of each of the follow-up assessments at six and 15-months.
 For follow-up, please see section 3.1.